zeiadhabbab/Travel-Planner-App/README.md

 - Sass styles
 - Webpack Loaders and Plugins
 - Creating layouts and page design
-- Using APIs and creating requests to external urls
+- Using APIs and creating requests to external URLs

-The Application featurs
+The Application features
 - Search for city and return city data
 - Get Weather Forecast for arrived date
 - Get Destination images and make it as slider.
 - Get all trip Weather Forecast
-- Show curren Weather icon
+- Show current Weather icon
-- Calcuate Duration time
+- Calculate Duration time
-- Calcuate Days Left to the trip
+- Calculate Days Left to the trip
-- Save trip to Saved tab (Local stroge)
+- Save trip to Saved tab (Local storge)
-- Add more information about trip like: Flight,Lodging,List,Notes
+- Add more information about trip like: Flight ,Lodging ,List ,Notes
 - Update data trip by save find it by geonameId
-- Remove trip from the (Local stroge)
+- Remove trip from the (Local storge)

 ## Getting started
 ```